MaheshNighut/ionic_push/README.md

-Kindly download Notification from above repository it is well Explained there
+Kindly download Notification.txt from above repository it is well Explained there